 Casco Viejo (old town)

-It’s no surprise that the old town here is a UNESCO Cultural World Heritage Site.
-The quaint and colourful architecture is charming and it’s easy to spend a few hours walking around, enjoying high-quality coffee and admiring the skyline.
+Unsurprisingly, the old town here is a UNESCO Cultural World Heritage Site.
+The quaint and colourful architecture is charming, and it’s easy to spend a few hours walking around, enjoying high-quality coffee and admiring the skyline.
 Highlights include Catedral Metropolitana, Palacio Bolivar and the Teatro Nacional.
 Make sure to keep your eyes peeled for the Banksy artwork!
-If you’ve extra time, take a taxi to the Amador Causeway and hire a bicycle or electric scooter to enjoy the coastal path at a leisurely pace.
+If you’ve extra time, take a taxi to the Amador Causeway and hire a bicycle or electric scooter to enjoy the coastal path leisurely.

-- Plan your visit: A full list of landmarks can be found on the Panama Tourism website.
+• Plan your visit: A complete list of landmarks can be found on the Panama Tourism website.

 Metropolitan Natural Park

-There aren’t many places you can see a wild sloth on an airport layover but this is one of them!
-Known as the ‘lungs of Panama City’, this park is a piece of lush green rainforest right in the middle of the city.
-There are five walking trails and you can choose to go guided or self-guided.
-The small entry fee goes towards preserving this natural habitat where you can find all manner of tropical species as well as beautiful views of Panama’s capital.
+There aren’t many places to see a wild sloth on an airport layover, but this is one of them!
+Known as the ‘lungs of Panama City,’ this park is a piece of lush green rainforest in the middle of the city.
+There are five walking trails, and you can choose to go guided or self-guided.
+The small entry fee goes towards preserving this natural habitat, where you can find tropical species and beautiful views of Panama’s capital.

 Panama Canal

-The country’s most famous attraction, the Panama Canal, can be ticked off your bucket list too.
-Head to the visitor centre at the Miraflores Locks to learn about the history of the canal and watch ships transit the impressive locks from the observation deck.
+The Panama Canal, the country’s most famous attraction, can also be ticked off your bucket list.
+Head to the visitor centre at the Miraflores Locks to learn about the canal’s history and watch ships transit the impressive locks from the observation deck.
 Your entry even includes a 3D film about the canal displayed in the IMAX theatre there!
-On your way in and out, keep a lookout for the passing Panama Canal Railway trains.
+Look for the passing Panama Canal Railway trains on your way in and out.

 Airport Transportation